If you want to see the inner truth of your own being, you need to know how to explore your mind.

 That lecture session happened almost ten years ago.
 But the argument continues today.
 I still hear the same debates and misconceptions.
 After studying the theories of philosophies, I spent even more time applying what I read from various sources.

-One thing is for sure, when it comes to exploring your mind vs clearing it; it’s not about either/or.
+One thing is for sure, when it comes to exploring your mind vs clearing it; meditation is not about either/or.
 It’s about both.
 Because if you want to explore your mind, you first have to clear it.

 Here is how to clear your mind and how to explore your mind at the same time.

 1: Open Monitoring

 To do this, simply begin to meditate as you would any other time, but be sure to keep your breathing mindful.
-As you feel your body relax, and your mind calming, begin to observe your thoughts and the external stimuli around you.
+As you feel your body relax, and your mind becoming calm, begin to observe your thoughts and the external stimuli around you.
 Whether you’re distracted by a

-sound, smell, or the wind blowing against you, notice it without analysis or judgement.
+sound, smell, the wind blowing against you, or anything else, notice that distraction without analysis or judgement.